LGBTQ rights in Mexico City: Recognition of same-sex unions

-Transgender persons can change their legal gender and name in Mexico City since August 29, 2008.

 Anti-LGBT violence

 Between 1995 and 2005, 126 homosexuals were murdered in Mexico City.
 Of those, 75 percent were reclaimed by their families.
 In 10 percent of the cases, families identified the victim but did not reclaim their bodies (which were buried in common graves) and the remaining 5 percent were never identified.

+2007 ratings shared that Mexico was the second-highest rated country for homophobic crimes.
 Former assistant attorney for crime victims at the Federal District Attorney General's Office (PGJDF) Barbara Illan Rondero strongly criticized the lack of sensitivity and professionalism on the part of investigators in crimes committed against homosexuals and lesbians:

 Alejandro Brito Lemus, director of the news supplement Letra S ("Letter S"), claimed that only four percent of gays and lesbians who suffer from discrimination present their complaints to authorities: